 After receiving a Bachelor’s degree in English Literature at The College of William & Mary, Cooley hit the road, touring both the United States and Europe.
 His 2015 release, Kings Highway, was deemed “an absolute triumph” (The Daily Press), earning his reputation as a skilled and prolific songwriter.
-Along his travels, he has shared the stage with Grammy-nominated artists Wood & Wire, along with Shakey Graves, Wild Child, and more.
+Along his travels, he has shared the stage with Grammy-nominated artists Wood & Wire, along with Adia Victoria, Shakey Graves, Wild Child, The Deer and more.
 “I’ve worked in radio since 1963, and over the years I have learned how to recognize talent.
-There was something in (Shane's) sound that made me want to listen,” wrote KUTX Austin radio legend John Aeilli.
+There was something in (Shane's) sound that made me want to listen,” wrote the late KUTX Austin radio legend John Aeilli.

 When the COVID-19 pandemic swept the world in 2020, Cooley leaked his acoustic anthology, 50 Songs to boost the spirits of his fans, along with performing weekly live stream concerts on his Facebook page.
 The live streams continue to occur on most Wednesdays at 8pm EST.